 Early morning yoga sessions can be a refreshing and energising way to wake up.
 The session can give you something to look forward to, with added motivation to get out of bed and start your day in a peaceful and centred activity.

-Yoga in the morning can be physically and mentally stimulating.
+Starting your day with yoga can be physically and mentally stimulating.
 It gives you a chance to move your body before the day really begins, and you can work out stiffness and pain that has developed overnight.

 Yoga at night can help you feel better prepared for sleep.
 However, yoga in the morning can set the tone for a more relaxed day overall, reducing stress not just at night before sleep but throughout the day.

-Making sleep and early morning yoga a priority
+Making sleep and morning self-care a priority

-Commit to a consistent early morning yoga routine.
+Commit to a consistent early yoga routine.
 It's more difficult to wake up for early morning yoga if you don't do it on a regular basis.
 Waking up early for yoga occasionally may be a nice treat sometimes, but a regular commitment makes it a habit that's easier to repeat.
 Create a regular schedule for early morning yoga, repeating it daily or three to four times a week so that you can maintain consistency.
 It's much easier to get up early in the morning if you typically wake up at the same time each day, and repeat the same activities.

 Get to bed on time, every time.
 You can't wake up early for yoga if you don't go to bed early.
 Plan ahead and determine what time you need to wake up so you'll have enough room in your morning for yoga, then count backward, giving yourself seven to nine hours to sleep before that.